build-trust/ockam-website/src/content/learn/How-to Guides/Using Add-Ons/Enterprise/InfluxDB/connect-and-use-ockam-hub.md

 disclosure to untrusted parties isn't going to fly though, so what do you do?

 Let us help!
 The _Ockam InfluxDB Add-on_ makes it a simple to encrypt and move your data between your application and InfluxDB.
-Here's a demo of how to use `ockamd`, our deamon process you can run next to your application and get drop-in security in minutes.
+Here's a demo of how to use `ockamd`, our daemon process you can run next to your application and get drop-in security in minutes.

 ### Step 1: **Clone the Ockam repo to get the demo scripts:**